The Torah’s stories have captured the awe of audiences for three millennia, and rightly so.

 But despite the power of these moments to captivate us, the Torah doesn’t indulge us by dwelling on them even a little.
-Just like that, with the stroke of a pen, the Red Sea is old news, Sinai is history, and it’s time to move onward:
+Just like that, with the stroke of a pen, the Binding of Isaac is behind us, the Red Sea is old news, Sinai is history, and it’s time to move onward:

 וַיַּסַּע מֹשֶׁה אֶת-יִשְׂרָאֵל מִיַּם-סוּף, וַיֵּצְאוּ אֶל-מִדְבַּר-שׁוּר; וַיֵּלְכוּ שְׁלֹשֶׁת-יָמִים בַּמִּדְבָּר, וְלֹא-מָצְאוּ מָיִם – Moshe and the Children of Israel set out from the Red Sea.
 They went on into the wilderness of Shur; they traveled three days in the wilderness and found no water.
 (15:22)